03. A Mysterious Old Man in San Francisco

 "I'll go somewhere—and die somewhere."

 He says this, pausing for a moment, with a firm yet sad expression.
 What is he thinking?
-It's not just strange—it's mysterious.
+It is not only strange—it is mysterious.

 "John, where are you going?"

 He grabs a piece of paper from the desk and quickly writes down two sets of numbers, the first being 56.
-Before I can see the second, he balls up the paper and tosses it into the trash.
+Before I can see the second, he crumples the paper and tosses it into the trash.

 Countless ships vanished here, struck by unimaginable storms, making Cape Horn a centuries-old symbol of maritime terror.